Student visas: rules, restrictions and realities around the world

 -

-After your studies: You can obtain a work permit for up to three years (PGWP — Post-Graduation Work Permit).
+After your studies: you can obtain a work permit for up to three years (PGWP — Post-Graduation Work Permit).

 -

-Not allowed: Working beyond the set limits.
+Not allowed: working beyond the set limits.

 -

-Restrictions: Mainly relating to working hours during the semester.
+Restrictions: mainly on working hours during term.

 -